cosmos/awesome-cosmos/README.md

 ### Go

-- [Starport](https://github.com/tendermint/starport/) - For Cosmos SDK blockchain development.
-Bootstraps a new Cosmos SDK blockchain with UI and allows to work conviniently with modules and types.
+- [Ignite CLI](http://github.com/ignite-hq/cli) - Ignite CLI is the all-in-one platform to build, launch, and maintain any crypto application on a sovereign and secured blockchain.

 ### Javascript